After a diagnosis of attention deficit, these six women blazed a path to success and happiness.

 Says Goetzke: “I managed my undiagnosed ADHD by keeping myself moving and engaged, and taking on difficult projects that required hyperfocus.”
 She overindulged in alcohol and food, and occasionally went to therapy.

 In her 30s, Goetzke contracted Lyme disease, and her life changed.
 “It forced me to slow down,” she says.
-She saw a counselor, worked to end her addictions, took medication for her depression, and started exercising and eating well.
+She saw a counselor, worked to end her alcoholism, took mood medications, and started exercising and eating well.

 Her depression was well managed, but she couldn’t stay organized or focused without self-medicating.
 “I had major responsibilities running a business and a nonprofit, and I could not figure out what to start or do,” says Goetzke.
 Then, at 37, she was diagnosed with ADHD.
 Taking a stimulant medication enabled her to curb her impulsivity, stay on task, and finish projects.
 She finds daily prayer and meditation helpful, as well.